OfficeDev/Office-Add-in-samples/Samples/office-add-in-commands/word/README.md

   technologies:
     - Add-ins
   createdDate: '12/09/2021 10:00:00 AM'
-description: 'Create an PowerPoint add-in with command buttons.'
+description: 'Create an Word add-in with command buttons.'
 ---

-# Create an PowerPoint add-in with command buttons
+# Create an Word add-in with command buttons

 ## Summary